JingRachaelZhu/CrackLeetcode/Array/80. Remove Duplicates from Sorted Array II/README.md

 **NOTICE**
 * **Edge case**: when `nums` is None,return 0
-* **Set `mark` to record th num of dups**: conclude that if the allowed dups is n, the mark should less than n while keep others the same as this pb does.
+* **Set `mark` to record th num of dups: conclude that if the allowed dups is n, the mark should less than n while keep others the same as this pb does.**

 Time: O(n), Space: O(1)